 (Fieldnotes, audio-recorded whilst cycling into the city centre along an A road behind Fabian)

-I know that my observation, above, reflects the reality of urban commuting for many.
-But I find it remarkable, because I’m making this journey with Fabian.
+I know this description reflects the reality of urban commuting for many.
+But it’s remarkable given the cycling journey of the person I’m riding with, Fabian.

 On both occasions a car overtook Fabian and then tried turning left in front of him.